girliemac/hisrc/README.md

 If the browser resolution is wider than the default 640 pixels width, then the plugin overwrites the low-resolution image for the higher resolution image.

+If the device pixel ratio is set, instead of the width, the plugin overwrites the image with the high resolution image.
+For example, if you set the mindpr: 2, the high-resolution image is displayed for the high pixel density screen with the pixel ratio of 2, such as Retina display.

 However, if mobile bandwidth is detected (like 3G), the low-resolutions stay in place.

 Setting up